ryanfreed/ryanfreed/README.md

 # **Ryan Freed's Portfolio**

 Welcome to my Github repository, where I store all of my GIS, data, and mapping files for public viewing.
-I am specifically interested in GIS Applications for US campaigns and elections.
+I am specifically interested in web mapping automation using Python and JavaScript.

 ### Contact Me: